 Thus, Captain Joseph McFee launched a tradition that has spread not only throughout the United States, but throughout the world.

 By Christmas, 1895, the kettle was used in 30 Salvation Army locations in various sections of the West Coast area.
 The Sacramento Bee of that year carried a description of the Army’s Christmas activities and mentioned the contributions to street corner kettles.
 Shortly afterward, two young Salvation Army officers who had been instrumental in the original use of the kettle, William A. McIntyre and N.J.
 Lewis, were transferred to the East.
 They took with them the idea of the Christmas kettle.

 In 1897, McIntyre prepared his Christmas plans for Boston around the kettle, but his fellow officers refused to cooperate for fear of “making spectacles of themselves.”
 So McIntyre, his wife and sister set up three kettles at the Washington Street thoroughfare in the heart of the city.
 That year the kettle effort in Boston and other locations nationwide resulted in 150,000 Christmas dinners for the needy.

 In 1898, the New York World hailed The Salvation Army kettles as “the newest and most novel device for collecting money.”
 The newspaper also observed, “There is a man in charge to see that contributions are not stolen.”

 In 1901, kettle contributions in New York City provided funds for the first mammoth sit-down dinner in Madison Square Garden, a custom that continued for many years.
-Today, donations to Salvation Army kettles at Christmas time support holiday meals for homeless and needy families, but also help The Salvation Army serve over 30 million people a year through a myriad of other services all year long.
+Today, donations to Salvation Army kettles at Christmas time support holiday meals for homeless and needy families, but also helps The Salvation Army serve over 30 million people a year through a myriad of other services all year long.
 These include:

 - disaster response services, which include assisting survivors of natural and man-made disasters to recover and rebuild their lives;